nassosanagn/nassosanagn/README.md

 ## About Me 👨‍🎓
 <p><img align="right" src="./images/giphy1.gif" width="180" height="180" /></p>

-- 🎓 Bachelor's Degree in CS at the department of Informatics & Telecommunications at [UoA].
+- 🎓 Bachelor's Degree in CS at the Department of Informatics & Telecommunications at [UoA].
 - 💻 Currently working as a Data Engineer at [Everypay].
 - 🤖 Deeply passionate about Data Engineering, Data Science, Machine Learning, and AI.
-- 🎯 2023 Goal: Contribute more to Open Source projects.
+- 🎯 2024 Goal: Contribute more to Open Source projects.
-- ✈️ I really enjoy traveling, camping and exploring places on my spare time.
+- ✈️ I enjoy traveling, camping, and exploring places in my spare time.
 <!-- - 🏀 I play basketball almost daily since I was a kid and I love watching the NBA. -->
 <!-- - ⚡ Fun fact: I love to draw and play guitar / drums -->